Quantum limit transport and destruction of the Weyl nodes in TaAs: Results

 Above 36 tesla the chiral $n=0$ LLs of the Weyl fermions can be studied without the complicating influence of trivial holes, and without the $n>0$ LLs for which chirality is not well-defined \cite{Arnold:2016b}.
-Each of the two \thh{0} LLs of the Weyl fermions contains carriers propagating along a single direction---parallel to $\vec{B}$ for one chirality (`up movers'), and anti-parallel for the other (`down movers').
-Applying an electric field (driving current) parallel to $\vec{B}$ produces an imbalance in the number of up versus down movers, resulting in an imbalance of left and right-handed carriers---a chiral anomaly.
-The difference in number of up versus down movers produces a chiral current, effectively increasing the conductivity as the electric and magnetic fields transfer charge from one Weyl node to the other \cite{Nielsen:1983,Son:2013}.
+Each of the two \thh{0} LLs of the Weyl fermions contains carriers propagating along a single direction---parallel to $\mathrm{\textbf{B}}$ for one chirality (`up movers'), and anti-parallel for the other (`down movers').
+Applying an electric field (driving current) parallel to $\mathrm{\textbf{B}}$ produces an imbalance in the number of up versus down movers, resulting in an imbalance of left and right-handed carriers---a chiral anomaly.
+This imbalance produces a chiral current, effectively increasing the conductivity as the electric and magnetic fields transfer charge from one Weyl node to the other \cite{Nielsen:1983,Son:2013}.
 The experimental signature of this phenomenon at low fields---negative magnetoresistance---has been controversial due to the presence of experimental artifacts \cite{Pippard:1989,Reis:2016,Arnold:2016b} and contributions from the trivial hole pocket.
-We find that using focused-ion-beam lithography (FIB) to reduce current-jetting can suppress or even eliminate the very low field negative magnetoresistance that has been reported for TaAs \cite{Weng:2015,Xu:2015} (see S.I.), in line with an earlier study of current-jetting \cite{Reis:2016}.
-We do observe negative magnetoresistance from 7.5 to 25 tesla which may be related to the chiral anomaly, although not all samples show this to the same degree and this effect may depend sensitively on sample alignment (see S.I.).
-Our focus is not on the low-field regime but instead on the QL where the behaviour of the chiral anomaly should be qualitatively distinct \cite{Spivak:2016}.
+We find that using focused-ion-beam lithography (FIB) to reduce current-jetting can suppress or even eliminate the very low field negative magnetoresistance that has been reported for TaAs \cite{Weng:2015,Xu:2015} (see Methods), in line with an earlier study of current-jetting \cite{Reis:2016}.
+We do observe negative magnetoresistance from 7.5 to 25 tesla which may be related to the chiral anomaly, although not all samples show this to the same degree and this effect may depend sensitively on sample alignment (see Supplementary Methods).
+Our focus is not on the low-field regime but instead on the QL where the predicted behaviour of the chiral anomaly is qualitatively distinct \cite{Spivak:2016}.